For the time being

 THE DOGMA MACHINE

-Buried premises, wrought by imagination disconnected from reality, outran memory and record.
+Buried premises, wrought by pure imagination, outran real memories and real records.
 The feast of Mary’s conception appeared in the East by the seventh century and spread westward long before anyone attempted to define it dogmatically.
 Duns Scotus then supplied “preservative redemption” to reconcile the belief with original sin; three centuries of sermons embroidered the loophole into a banner; Pius IX swung the banner into a thunderbolt; exegetes scurried back to Luke’s salutation to squeeze kecharitōmenē into a prenatal absolution.
-The feast predated Scotus, but his scholastic argument transformed a pious intuition into a theological claim and, under pressure of devotion, into an article of faith.
+The feast may have predated Scotus, but his scholastic argument transformed what was a mere pious intuition into a theological claim and, under pressure of devotion, into an article of faith.

 UNDER THE MARBLE

-Although silent premises kept the intellectual palace looking clean to most onlookers, there was always a tell for the true Christian—and the true Christian paid dearly for noticing.
-While syllogisms fluttered skyward, another engine clanked below.
-From the bull Ad extirpanda under Innocent IV (1252) to the last Spanish execution for heresy in Valencia (1826), Rome choreographed torment as liturgy.
+Although silent premises kept the intellectual palace looking clean to most onlookers, there was always a tell for the true Christian, and the true Christian paid dearly for noticing.
+Another engine clanked below: From the bull Ad extirpanda under Innocent IV (1252) to the last Spanish execution for heresy in Valencia (1826), Rome choreographed torment as liturgy.
 Ad extirpanda codified the use of torture within inquisitorial procedure, with limits meant to preserve life but not limb, a formality that turned cruelty into policy.
 Manuals of the Holy Office detailed how high to hoist a suspect until ligaments tore but bones did not snap, how much water to pour before the chest convulsed.

 Modern archival research places total executions under the Spanish Inquisition at roughly three to five thousand across three and a half centuries—far fewer than lurid legends, yet monstrous in reality.
 The Roman Catholic Church owes a grim debt to inquisitors who perfected religious coercion, marrying sacramentology to strangulation.
 In vaulted, heaven-pointing chambers a linen toca was thrust down a prisoner’s throat and water followed until the chest convulsed.
 Streets outside filled with processions of the condemned beneath banners of the Virgin.
 Families could purchase a “merciful” garrote before the fires were lit, priced on a sliding scale of indulgence.
 The spectacle was hailed as a work of mercy: error cauterized for the good of souls.